Liberationbits/lt-driver/README.md

 # LT Driver App (LTFahrer)
-An app for the abo delivery to fix pickup hubs.
+An app for the abo delivery to fixed pickup hubs.

 ## Developing